cwoac/TTANR/README.md

 It will only use the original card art - if you want to use alt art, figure out the netrunner card id for the card and replace cards/id.png with your file (again, *must* be 300x419)

 ## Requirements
+Either download a compiled exe, or run using python.
+In the latter case, you will need:
 - python2.7
 - untangle
 - PIL